 I got employed in electronics manufacturing (Analog Devices and Zilog) where we built integrated circuits (ICs), mostly DACs, ADCs and microprocesor.
 The bonding machines really had me thinking about robotics.

 I then chose to embark upon the invitation of some districts in southern Texas to become a mathematics teacher.
 And in 2001 I moved to Houston.

-Free time for me is going away to scenic spots; taking pictures of the wild flora and fauna, and fly drone to see the whole landscape/area.
+Free time for me is reconnecting with my niece's lovely family who recently moved here in Houston, and going to museum/parks.
+I love taking pictures of the wild flora and fauna, and fly drone to see the whole landscape/area.
 I love making 3D designs in CAD (Inventor, AutoCAD, and Fusion 360) for various projects like robotic platform, CNC wood design, and useless/useful 3D printed parts.
 I sometimes read fiction books by Grisham, Follet, Crichton or Ludlum.